3DOM-FBK/deep-image-matching/docs/getting_started.md

 ## Basic configuration

-### Local feature extractor and matcher
+### Pipeline

-The combination of local feature extractor and matcher to be used for the matching is is defined by the `--config` option in the CLI.
+The `pipeline` defines the combination of local feature extractor and matcher to be used for the matching is is defined by the `--pipeline` option in the CLI.

 Possible configurations are: